- <div style="background-image:url(/live/image/gid/95/width/1600/height/300/crop/1/42360_HOMECOMING_darker.rev.1523377981.jpg)"/>

 Banaji’s success as a social scientist has been acknowledged by the American Psychological Association in 2017 for having made Distinguished Scientific Contributions to Psychology.
 She also received fellowships from Guggenheim Foundation, the Rockefeller Foundation, and the Radcliffe Institute for Advanced Study.

 In the present socio-political climate, Banaji’s exploration into the unconscious, implicit sentiments toward identity in regard to racial, ethnic, class, gender, and age categories sparks important conversations.
-She co-authored a novel; Blindspot: Hidden Biases in Good People related to such prejudice.
+She co-wrote Blindspot: Hidden Biases in Good People related to such prejudice.
 In early 2018, Banaji gave a TEDx Talk related to culturally reinforced biases, which can be viewed here.

 Supported by the Ernest H. Volwiler Fund, the 27th Volwiler Lecture provides the Lake Forest College community with an opportunity to hear from a variety of noteworthy pioneers and advocates of the sciences.